-Learn how to make a Mojito with this easy, refreshing recipe ... it's the perfect summer drink!
+Learn how to make a classic Mojito with this easy, refreshing recipe!

 Are you a Mojito fan?

 I've loved this refreshing, minty drink ever since.
 So when I was in Puerto Rico recently, I was super excited to take a mixology class at Casa Bacardí.
-While there, we learned to make three classic rum drinks (including a Cuba Libre .. yum).
+During the class, we learned to make three classic rum drinks (including a Cuba Libre .. yum).

 Of course, one of the drinks was a classic Mojito.
 This easy recipe couldn't be simpler to prepare, and I can't wait to show you how to make one, too!